 - November 17 – Of Mead and Flowers, an appreciation of Medieval and Monastic gardens – Nathalie Mignotte

 Instead of our usual plant sale at the June village coffee morning, on June 5 we set up a stall on the playing field and sold a range of plants which members had donated.
 We had a warm and dry afternoon and made over £150 which will help pay for our Zoom speakers, as we have suspended club subscriptions until we can meet properly.

 Our June garden party could also not go ahead as usual.
 Instead we arranged a garden trail, allowing members to meet each other in the open air and more limited groups.
 9 members in Gotherington welcomed us into their gardens on a very sunny and hot afternoon and everyone enjoyed meeting friends and discovering what interesting and beautiful back gardens people have.
 Very few members managed to visit all 9 gardens and we realised how long a village Gotherington is!
 A selection of photos from the gardens can be seen here.

-Visitors are always welcome to our meetings in the village hall and we would be very pleased if you would like to join our club.
+Visitors are always very welcome to our meetings either on-line or in the village hall and we would be very pleased if you would like to join our club.

 Please get in touch with our secretary, Cathy Thompson (firstname.lastname@example.org) if you would like to join one of these Zoom meetings, have any questions or would like to know more about the club.

 Prompted by the virtual tours that are available on gardening websites, such as RHS and NGS, members’ photos of their gardens in Spring 2020 can be viewed here: Members’ Gardens.
 We have also produced a newsletter containing some interesting articles contributed by some of our members.
 Members should have received a copy of this but it can be viewed or downloaded here: GC Newsletter June 2020